conkio/technical-articles/bare-metal-linux-backup-recovery/article/pieces-of-the-puzzle.md

 MariaDB's native `mariadb-backup` utility takes a different approach.
 Instead of recreating the database through SQL, it works with the physical database files.

 The main attraction is recovery speed.
-Restoring prepared database files can be considerably faster than rebuilding hundreds of millions of rows through SQL statements.
+Restoring prepared database files can be considerably faster than rebuilding hundreds of millions of rows through SQL statements, although a `mariadb-backup` copy is not immediately ready to restore.
+It must be prepared so that the redo information is applied and the files become consistent.
+If there are any incremental backups, they must also be applied to the base backup in sequence.
+This adds another layer of operational complexity although recovery is still relatively fast compared to logical backups, especially with very large databases.

 That speed comes with different requirements.